NorwegianVeterinaryInstitute/NVIpackager/README.md

 `NVIpackager` is part of `NVIverse`, a collection of R-packages with tools to facilitate data management and data reporting at the Norwegian Veterinary Institute (NVI).
 The NVIverse consists of the following
-packages: NVIconfig, NVIdb, NVIpretty, NVIbatch, OKplan, OKcheck, NVIcheckmate, NVIpackager, NVIrpackages.
+packages: NVIconfig, NVIdb, NVIspatial, NVIpretty, NVIbatch, OKplan, OKcheck, NVIcheckmate, NVIpackager, NVIrpackages.
 See the vignette “Contribute to NVIpackager” for more information.

 ## Installation